remix-run/remix/docs/tutorials/jokes.md

 - `app/routes`
 - `app/styles`

-We're going to trim this down the the bare bones and introduce things incrementally.
+We're going to trim this down the bare bones and introduce things incrementally.

 💿 Replace the contents of `app/root.tsx` with this: